exakat/php-dictionary/dictionary/rfchange.ini.rst

 The RFC process allows the PHP community, which includes core developers and the broader user base, to review, comment on, and reach a consensus about proposed changes before they are implemented.
 This open and collaborative approach helps ensure that significant decisions are made with input from a diverse range of perspectives.

 The typical life cycle of an RFC involves several stages, including drafting, discussion, and voting.
-If an RFC is accepted and receives enough support, the proposed changes are integrated into the PHP source code, and the feature becomes part of a future PHP release
+If an RFC is accepted and receives enough support, the proposed changes are integrated into the PHP source code, and the feature becomes part of a future PHP release.

 `Documentation <https://en.wikipedia.org/wiki/Change_request>`__